Want more tips and tricks for reaching your health goals? Join Lark!

 4. Gluten is a toxin

 Gluten is dangerous if you have celiac disease, gluten sensitivity or intolerance, or gluten ataxia, or a wheat allergy.
-Otherwise, there is not much evidence that gluten is not harmful.
+Otherwise, there is not much evidence that gluten is harmful.

-You are best off asking your doctor if you suspect that you are sensitive to gluten, since going gluten-free when there is no need could even make you miss out on a more nutritious diet.
+You are best off asking your doctor if you suspect that you are sensitive to gluten since going gluten-free when there is no need could even make you miss out on a more nutritious diet.
 For example, if you choose gluten-free potato bread instead of whole-wheat bread, you will be missing out on a whole grain opportunity.

 5. All foods with gluten are obvious